-- The product includes tools that enable your business to enforce policies such as locking all registered mobile devices with PINs that the user must input to gain access to the device
+- The product includes tools that enable your business to enforce policies.
+For example, locking all registered mobile devices with PINs that the user must input to gain access to the device.

-- It enables administrators to require that certain applications (including antivirus, antispyware and other security software) are installed on the device when it is set up
+- It allows administrators to enforce that certain applications (including antivirus, antispyware and other security software) are installed on the device when it is set up.

-- The product includes functions that allow administrators to determine the roles and privileges that each remote access user has.
-This protects sensitive information and minimises the risk of data leakage
+- The product allows administrators to determine the roles and privileges that each remote access user has.
+This protects sensitive information and minimises the risk of data leakage.

-- It includes applications that capture and report on how corporate information is used on the remote access device to provide an audit trail and allow the business to comply with regulations and governance rules
+- It includes applications that capture and report on how corporate information is used on the device.
+This can help with audit trails so the business can comply with regulations and governance rules if needed.

-- And the product protects data by limiting the ability of employees to cut and paste data from corporate applications into personal systems, or provides access to secure file sharing and syncing
+- The product protects data by limiting the ability of employees to cut and paste data from corporate applications into personal systems or provides access to secure file sharing and syncing.

-- The ease with which the internet VPN can be set up
+- How easily can the internet VPN be set up?

-- Whether the internet VPN allows you to remotely perform configuration changes on demand
+- Can the internet VPN allow configuration changes on demand from remote locations?

-- Whether the internet VPN gives you complete end to end control over and visibility of your service from a central location
+- Can the internet VPN allow complete end-to-end control over and visibility of your service from a central location?

-- Whether the internet VPN enables your remote workers to connect securely to your office network (through a virtual firewall)
+- Can your team connect securely to your office network (through a virtual firewall)?

-- Enables you to set and enforce policies to ensure only authorised traffic enters your private network through a virtual firewall
+- Can you set and enforce policies to ensure only authorised traffic enters your private network through a virtual firewall?

-- Allows you to monitor and prevent staff access to malicious content and inappropriate web sites through web content filtering
+- Can you monitor and prevent staff from accessing malicious content and inappropriate web sites through web content filtering?